Turi King: Awards and honours

 In 2016, King was appointed an honorary fellow of the British Science Association in recognition of her contribution to public engagement in science.
 She gave the J. B. S. Haldane prize lecture of The Genetics Society in 2018, at the Royal Institution, London.
-She is the current president of the Galton Institute as of the Summer of 2020 as announced in the Galton Review.
+She was the president of the Adelphi Genetics Forum, formerly the Galton Institute, from 2020 to 2022.